LLNL/RAJAPerf/README.md

 ## Adding a kernel

+Adding a new kernel to the suite involves several steps:

+1. Add unique kernel ID and unique name to the suite.
+2. If the kernel is part of a new kernel group, add the group ID and name.
+3. Implement the kernel class which contains all operations needed to run it.

+These steps are described in the following sections.

+### Add the kernel ID and name

 Two key pieces of information identify a kernel: the group in which it resides and the name of the kernel itself.
 For concreteness, we describe how to add a kernel "Foo" that lives in the kernel group "Bar".

-### Add the kernel ID and name

 The files `RAJAPerfSuite.hxx` and `RAJAPerfSuite.cxx` define enumeration values and arrays of string names for the kernels, respectively.

 First, add an enumeration value identifier for the kernel, that is unique